 Well-established limits in the human capacity for processing information call on choice architects to present decision-relevant information in a format that is easy to digest and understand.
-Choice architectural contributions in this space can assume a variety of forms, including: (1) the translation of available information into more meaningful formats, rendering relevant but not readily available information visible; and (2) the provision of social reference points.
+16 Choice architectural contributions in this space can assume a variety of forms, including: (1) the translation of available information into more meaningful formats, rendering relevant but not readily available information visible; and (2) the provision of social reference points.
+17

 Translational strategies often rely on the simplification of existing information in a given choice environment to promote better processing.
 Whereas translational efforts aim to make existing information easier to process, other tools in the choice architect's kit seek to render previously unavailable but decision-relevant information more visible.
-An illustrative example is the requirement for restaurants to post hygiene ratings at the entrance, enabling potential patrons to incorporate this previously hidden but decisionrelevant information into their dining choices.
+An illustrative example is the requirement for restaurants to post hygiene ratings at the entrance, enabling potential patrons to incorporate this previously hidden but decision-relevant information into their dining choices.
+19 lishing what the decisionmaker should do, or descriptive, communicating what other individuals are doing.21

-Social reference points acknowledge that humans make decisions "in a social and cultural environment," often looking to conform with the behavior of majorities or opinion leaders.
-Social norms can be injunctive, establishing what the decisionmaker should do, or descriptive, communicating what other individuals are doing.
+Social reference points acknowledge that humans make decisions "in a social and cultural environment," often looking to conform with the behavior of majorities or opinion leaders.20 Social norms can be injunctive, estab-